Ordered Yao graphs: maximum degree, edge density, and clique numbers: Edge density

-The lower bound is a simple corollary of Theorem~\ref{th:clique_minmax}.
-Indeed, if $k \neq 3$ and $n \ge 3$, then by Theorem~\ref{th:clique_minmax}, in every $n$-point set, there exists a point $p_n$ that does not contain all the others in a single $k$-sector.
-Therefore, if this point appears the last, then its outdegree in the corresponding $k$-sector Yao graph would be at least $2$.
-Delete this point from our set and recursively repeat the same argument while there are at least $3$ points left.
-No matter how we order the remaining $2$ points, the second one is adjacent to the first.
-As a result, we construct an ordering such that the corresponding $k$-sector ordered Yao graph contains at least $0+1+2\cdot(n-2) = 2n-3$ edges, as desired.
-The case $k=3$ is similar, with the only difference that we need at least $4$ points left to recursively apply Theorem~\ref{th:clique_minmax}.
+\begin{proof}[Proof of Theorem~\ref{prop:minmaxEG}] In the proof of Theorem~\ref{th:clique_minmax}, we established the following statement: for $k\neq 3$ and $n \geq 3$, every $n$-point set contains a point $p_n$ that does not contain all other points in a single sector.
+Moreover, the same statement also holds when $k = 3$ but $n \geq 4$.
+Therefore, when $k \neq 3$, we can recursively choose points $p_n,p_{n-1},\dots,p_4,p_3$ (and $p_2,p_1$ are arbitrary) such that $p_{n-i}$ does not contain all points $p_1,\dots,p_{n-i-1}$ in a single sector for all $i \leq n-3$.
+Thus, if we use the ordering $p_1,p_2,\dots,p_n$, the corresponding $k$-sector ordered Yao graph contains at least $0+1+2\cdot(n-2) = 2n-3$ edges, as desired.
+The case $k=3$ is similar, with the only difference that we recursively choose points until only $3$ points left (namely $p_1,p_2,p_3$).
 As a result, we construct an ordering such that the corresponding $3$-sector ordered Yao graph contains at least $0+1+1+2\cdot(n-3) = 2n-4$ edges, as desired.

-As for the upper bound, observe that for $n$ points on a line (not parallel to the $\ell_i$, so the construction is in general position), the two endpoints both have one sector which contains all the other points, while the rest has two, thus no ordering can generate more than $2n-3$ edges, regardless of the value of $k\ge2$.
+This proves the lower bound.
+As for the upper bound, observe that for $n$ points on a line (not parallel to the $\ell_i$, so the construction is in general position), the two endpoints both have one sector which contains all the other points, while the rest has two, thus no ordering can generate more than $2n-3$ edges, regardless of the value of $k$.
 In case $k=3$, Figure \ref{fig:2n-4edgesk3} provides a better construction: whatever ordering we take, $A$, $B$ and $C$ have outdegree at most $1$, while all other points have outdegree at most $2$.
-Combined with the fact that the first point always has outdegree $0$, this gives an upper bound of $2n-4$ on the number of edges.
+Combined with the fact that the first point always has outdegree $0$, this gives an upper bound of $2n-4$ on the number of edges. \end{proof}